 Grid ref SJ 42165 88793 W3W ///lifts.letter.finely

-You will no doubt have walked past our champion tree without giving it a second look if you have walked past the Folly on the main path next to the carriageway.
-It is one of many beautiful oaks in our woods, but this one is different.
-The dark green leaves of an English Oak are uniquely patterned with creamy white.
-No two leaves the same, as unique as snowflakes.
+You will no doubt have walked past the site of our lost champion tree without giving it a second look if you have walked past the Folly on the main path next to the carriageway.

-From its size, girth 1.60m, and mossy condition, it appears that this tree was probably planted over 200 years ago by the wealthy owners at the time, Bamber Gascoyne Jnr and his wife.
-The rarity and cost of the tree highlight the importance of the area to the owners of the land.
-A beautiful woodland walk was created, down the steps from the pathway, past a rare variegated oak tree, down more steps and into the Folly where more ornamental trees can be seen.
+From its size, (girth 1.60m), and mossy condition, it appears that the lost champion was probably planted over 200 years ago by the wealthy owners at the time, Bamber Gascoyne Jnr and his wife.
+The rarity and cost of this and the new champion highlight the importance of the area to the owners of the land.
+A beautiful woodland walk was created, down the steps from the pathway, past a rare variegated oak tree, down more steps, and into the Folly where more ornamental trees can be seen.